protocol docs

 • Next.js 15 (App Router) + TypeScript

-• Tailwind CSS with custom "cozy bones" tokens
+• Tailwind CSS with custom "cozy bones" design tokens

 • TanStack Query as wagmi's cache layer